aetperf/aetperf.github.io/_posts/2024-05-29-An-Hybrid-information-retriever-with-DuckDB.md

 When it comes to information retrieval, vector search methods have demonstrated some good performance, especially when the embedding models have been fine-tuned on the target domain.
 However, these models can struggle when faced with "out-of-domain" tasks, where the data content is significantly different from what the model was trained on.
 When fine-tuning is not an option, full text search, which rely on lexical matching, can be effective.
 This is why some hybrid search approaches that combine the strengths of both semantic and lexical methods might be useful.

-In this post, we'll implement an hybrid search in Python with [DuckDB](https://duckdb.org/), and use it on a [DBpedia](https://www.dbpedia.org/) text dataset.
+In this post, we'll implement an hybrid search function in Python with [DuckDB](https://duckdb.org/), and use it on a [DBpedia](https://www.dbpedia.org/) text dataset.
 We will also look at how we can combine the respective scores to return the top $k$ matching results.

-This post is largely motivated by the paper by Sebastian Bruch, Siyu Gai and Amir Ingber : [*An Analysis of Fusion Functions for Hybrid Retrieval* [1]](#bib01).
+This post is largely motivated by [[1]](#bib01), a paper by Sebastian Bruch, Siyu Gai and Amir Ingber : [*An Analysis of Fusion Functions for Hybrid Retrieval*](#bib01).

 **Outline**
 - [Hybrid search](#hybrid_search)